jncc/deli/README.md

 - do use `'single quotes'` for strings
 - **please** don't use `const` instead of `let` unless it's really a constant (accidental variable rebinding is not a real problem!)

-TSLint will catch (and optionally fix) these style rules for you.
+TSLint will check these some of these style rules for you (and optionally fix them).

 Deployment
 ----------